opendistro/for-elasticsearch-docs/docs/security-configuration/proxy.md

         internalProxies: '<kibana-ip-address>'
 ```

-To pass the user and role headers that the authenticating proxy adds from Kibana to the Security plugin, add them to the HTTP header whitelist in `kibana.yml`:
+To pass the user and role headers that the authenticating proxy adds from Kibana to the security plugin, add them to the HTTP header whitelist in `kibana.yml`:

 ```yml
 elasticsearch.requestHeadersWhitelist: ["securitytenant","Authorization","x-forwarded-for","x-proxy-user","x-proxy-roles"]